Ford Escort (Europe): Japan

 The Mk I Escort was sold in Japan, imported from the United Kingdom by Kintetsu Motors and was available with the 1.3 L engine in GT trim, and was sold alongside the Ford Cortina and the Ford Capri.
 Sales were helped by the fact that this generation Escort complied with Japanese government dimension regulations concerning vehicle dimensions and engine displacement.
 Only the four-door saloon was offered, and this was the only generation available to Japanese buyers.
-The engine displacement contributed to a lower annual road tax obligation to Japanese buyers which helped sales.
+The engine displacement contributed to a lower annual road tax obligation to Japanese buyers, which helped sales.

 South Africa

-Approximately 100 Mk 1 Escort RS1600s were sent to South Africa as knock down kits (CKD) in 1970/1 and were assembled in the Ford Port Elizabeth plant.
-They were sold through the Ford dealer network but some of the initial cars suffered oil feed problems which was later rectified by Ford in collaboration with Cosworth.
+About 100 Mk 1 Escort RS1600s were sent to South Africa as knock-down kits (CKDs) in 1970/1 and were assembled in the Ford Port Elizabeth plant.
+They were sold through the Ford dealer network, but some of the initial cars suffered oil-feed problems, which was later rectified by Ford in collaboration with Cosworth.

-A batch of sixty RS1600s were sold by Ford SA to Basil Green Motors in Edenvale, Johannesburg who replaced the twin cam BDA engines with the 2000cc SOHC Pinto engine and the car was renamed the Escort Perana.
+A batch of 60 RS1600s was sold by Ford SA to Basil Green Motors in Edenvale, Johannesburg, which replaced the twin-cam BDA engines with the 2000 cc SOHC Pinto engine, and the car was renamed the Escort Perana.

-Approximately 40 of the original cars retained the twin-cam BDA engine and these cars were sold as RS1600s by Ford dealers throughout South Africa.
+Around 40 of the original cars retained the twin-cam BDA engine, and these cars were sold as RS1600s by Ford dealers throughout South Africa.
 These cars had an identification tag under the driver’s seat in addition to the Ford SA VIN tag in the engine compartment.

 South African RS1600s had various detailed differences from the Ford UK cars.
-They were painted yellow with a black stripe to the rear panel and to the cills.
+They were painted yellow with a black stripe to the rear panel and to the sills.
 They also had black blocks painted on the bonnet.
 The front seats were from the Capri V4.